ThatCoolCoder/foss-rcas/README.md

 - audio
     - procedural
     - can link motor sound to an advanced motor simulation? (rpm, air disturbance factor)
+- Graphics
+    - need to get it running on old hardware (target: Intel HD 3000)
+    - make option to use impostors instead of trees
 - possibly rework physics system to support non-fluid effectors
 - Even though the CG is apparently already really far back, the models don't fly tailheavy.
 If I move the CG further back, they become suddenly very tailheavy"
 - Should spatialfluidrepository become an autoload singleton?